-- 5.1 In the case of contracts following a default investment strategy, the PRSA Disclosure Regulations prescribe that the rate of investment return, before deduction of all anticipated charges related to the contract, to be assumed in illustrating projected future benefits under the contract is 6% per annum. - 5.2 In the case of contracts not following a default investment strategy, the PRSA Disclosure Regulations prescribe that the maximum rate of investment return, before deduction of all anticipated charges related to the contract, to be assumed in illustrating projected future benefits under the contract is 6% per annum. - 5.3 In the case of contracts not following a default investment strategy, the rate of investment return, before deduction of all anticipated charges related to the contract, shall be determined having regard to the asset mix relating to the contract, on the basis that the gross investment return for equities and property will be 7% per annum, the gross investment return for fixed interest securities will be 4.5% per annum and the gross investment return for cash and all other asset classes will be 3% per annum, but subject to the proviso that the rate of investment return used shall not exceed 6% per annum. - 5.4 Where the Actuary has doubts about the rate or rates of investment return to assume in specific situations, the Actuary should consult the Society.
+- 5.1 In the case of contracts following a default investment strategy, the PRSA Disclosure Regulations prescribe that the rate of investment return, before deduction of all anticipated charges related to the contract, to be assumed in illustrating projected future benefits under the contract is 6% per annum. - 5.2 In the case of contracts not following a default investment strategy, the PRSA Disclosure Regulations prescribe that the maximum rate of investment return, before deduction of all anticipated charges related to the contract, to be assumed in illustrating projected future benefits under the contract is 6% per annum. - 5.3 In the case of contracts not following a default investment strategy, the rate of investment return, before deduction of all anticipated charges related to the contract, shall be determined having regard to the asset mix relating to the contract, on the following basis: - (i) the gross investment return for equities and property will be 7% per annum; - (ii) the gross investment return for fixed interest securities will be 4.5% per annum; - (iii) the gross investment return for cash will be 3% per annum; and - (iv) the gross investment return for all other asset classes will be 3% per annum, other than for asset classes for which the Society has specified that a different gross investment return is to be used, in which cases the relevant gross investment returns so specified by the Society will be used.